#10: Sunset Beach

 Ultimately, they’re both on the same stretch of waterfront, with tourists, West End residents and nearby Vancouverites all competing for the same real estate.
 There’s beach volleyball courts at both, washrooms at both, people everywhere at both.

-But Sunset is better because while they both have comparable sand and views, Sunset provides more things to more people than English.
+But while they both have comparable sand and views, Sunset Beach provides more things to more people than English Bay Beach.

-A big reason is all the grassy areas between Beach Avenue and the sand — it means it’s a park for more than just beach bums, and is a big reason why the beach has become home to events like the end of the Pride March and the 4/20 Rally.
+A big reason is all the grassy areas between you hang out on at Sunset Beach between Beach Avenue and the sand — it means it’s a park for more than just beach bums, and is a big reason why the beach became home in pre-pandemic times to events like the end of the Pride parade and the 4/20 rally.

 English Bay Beach has little parking; Sunset has quite a bit.
 In English Bay, the bike path is back on the street, far from the ocean; in Sunset it integrates into the park (or did in pre-pandemic times), getting close to the water and adding to the liveliness.
 Sunset has a small off-leash dog area; English Bay does not.
 English Bay has geese; Sunset Beach has a ball hockey court.
 Sunset Beach has the giant engagement ring sculpture and the giant steel arc, English Bay has a Cactus Club.

 We’re being uncharitable for effect; English Bay ultimately is a darn fine park, has accessible Mobi-Mats, and that fun slide into the water.
-Ultimately neither park has much for kids if you don’t enjoy the beach.
+And neither park has much for kids if they don’t enjoy the beach.

-But Sunset Beach feels like a community asset, one fully formed, the fact it’s a downtown beach with amazing views is part of its selling point, not the whole thing.
+But Sunset Beach feels like a community asset, one fully formed — the fact it’s a downtown beach with amazing views is part of its selling point, not its entire reason for existing.

 It doesn’t have the tourist attention of English, the summer crowds of Kits, the pure beach vibes of Spanish Banks.